quentinbrohan/moneyfy-expense-tracker/README.md

 ![Moneyfy](./repo-moneyfy.png)

- Traqueur de dépenses utilisant React Context API.
+Expense tracker using ContextAPI from React.

 ## Features
-- Voir son solde
+- Check your balance
-- Dépenses
+- Incomes
-- Revenu
+- Outcomes
-- Ajouter une transaction
+- Add a transaction
-- Supprimer une transaction
+- Delete a transaction
-- Responsive